x-tabdeveloping/language-analytics-assignment3/README.md

 > This is necessary for Assignment 5, and is not directly relevant to this assignment.

 > Note: The `emissions/emissions.csv` file should be ignored.
 This is due to the fact, that codecarbon can't track process and task emissions at the same time.

+## Potential Limitations

+It would be good to know how the number of expansion terms affect results and to which extent the pipeline is sensitive to this parameter.
+Systematic evaluations might give us more information about the implications of setting higher or lower values.